|

 sub-colonies (and, probably, of Rhegion, at least during

-that time), its army was formed by only 10-15.000 men.
+this age), its army was formed by only 10-15.000 men.
 On

 the contrary Kroton, counting on a larger population (from